 Jimena Perez-Tetuan, Sophia Ladyzhets

+testing

 Abstract

 Arthritis is a disorder that involves swelling and tenderness of joints.
 In arthritis, functional ability is impacted by the lifestyle factors physical activity (PA), sleep quality (SQ) and depression.
 In response to the pandemic limiting treatment options, this study aimed to find which combination of PA, SQ and depression most severely impacts functional ability in an aging arthritis population.
 Data was taken from the National Health and Nutrition Examination Survey from 2011-2018 (n=4969).
 R packages car, ggpub2, Hmisc and tidyverse were used for analyses.
 Within each depression severity (DS) group, ANOVA evaluated differences between the subgroups no PA vs PA.
 Differences between poor SQ vs adequate SQ groups was found within each DS cohort and within every PA group.
-Significant differences between depression vs no depression subgroups was found in all PA groups.
+Significant differences between depression vs no depression subgroups were found in all PA groups.
 Multiple linear regression was used to assess individual impact of PA, SQ and depression on physical impairment.
 No PA impacted physical impairment in most DS groups, excluding the severe depression group (p<0.0001, p<0.001, p<0.0001, p<0.0001, p< 0.9).
 Poor SQ impacted physical impairment in the mild and no depression groups, and in groups with 0-9 occurrences of PA (p<0.0001 all).
 Mild to severe depression impacted physical impairment in all PA levels (p < 0.0001).
 Depression explained most variance in functional ability (R^2 = .22).
 The combination of inactivity and depression had the largest impact on physical impairment.
 These findings support individualized care and support measures to increase mental health care in individuals with arthritis.

 Introduction

 Arthritis is a disorder that involves swelling and tenderness of joints [1].
 A recent report shows that 75% of people with Rheumatoid Arthritis feel unsatisfied with treatment outcomes [2].
 An ineffective treatment disproportionately affects people in poorer or rural regions who cannot afford prolonged treatments or cannot sustainably attend physical therapy [3].
 An obstacle in achieving remission might be unhealthy lifestyle practices.
-Recent studies suggest that smoking and BMI are predictors of early treatment outcomes in patients with Rheumatoid Arthritis while depression as a result of imparied physiological responses to stress are indicative of worse long-term outcomes[4-6].
+Recent studies suggest that smoking and BMI are predictors of early treatment outcomes in patients with Rheumatoid Arthritis while depression as a result of impaired physiological responses to stress are indicative of worse long-term outcomes[4-6].
 Treatments are solely focused on the physical aspects of arthritis and do not account for a patient's unhealthy lifestyle practices.
 This could be undermining positive treatment outcomes such as retaining functional ability.

 In arthritis, retaining functional ability is essential to maintain work ability, independence, and social interaction [1].
 The ability to walk up a flight of stairs or pick up a utensil is crucial to one’s feeling of control and agency over one’s life.
 Unfortunately, limitations in functional ability are most common in an aging population [7].
 According to several preliminary studies, lifestyle factors (LFs) also play a role in the severity of functional limitations that interfere with quality of life [8-9].